shauryadotp/notes-11/Chemistry/unit-3/unit3-notes.md

+# Unit 3 - Classification of Atoms and Periodicity in Properties
 ## 3.1 Introduction

 As the number of discovered elements increases, there was a need of a classification system for easy study of properties of elements.